thezerobit/foenix_defs/README.md

 of a game engine that takes care of interrupt handling and makes building games a tiny bit simpler. pong.c is a simple pong-like game.

+pong TODO:

+* score
+* keyboard support
+* SNES/NES support
+* paddle support
+* AI for single player mode
+* Title / 1 or 2 player / controller select screen

-These files in the "defs" folder are distributed under the same license as the source assembly files.
-The convertdefs.py, foenix.h and other files are available under the Apache 2.0 license as specified in the LICENSE file.
+These files in the "defs" folder are distributed under the same license as the source assembly files. fxloader.asm is licensed as specified within the file.
+The convertdefs.py, foenix.h, engine.c, engine.h and other files are
+available under the Apache 2.0 license as specified in the LICENSE file.